 The CHA is not meant to be a purely academic institution, nor to represent humanitarian organisations vis-à-vis the German Federal Government.
 The Centre rather builds a bridge between academic analysis of humanitarian action and projects and programmes in the field.
-It will also bridge and connect international discussions and the debate in Germany.
-The results of this work and the related recommendations will be freely accessible to all actors.
+It also bridges and connects international discussions and the debate in Germany.
+The results of this work and the related recommendations are freely accessible to all actors.

 How is CHA funded?

 What is the legal status of CHA?

 The CHA is part of German Maecenata Foundation, which also serves as its legal body.
 Maecenata Foundation and the three NGOs Doctors without Borders Germany, Caritas Germany and Protestant Agency for Diakonie and Development each delegate a member to the CHA Advisory Board.

 Content and statements on this website, in our publications or social media channels do not necessarily reflect the opinion of the founding or supporting organisations.